6W3N/TsukubaRmdBP/README.md

 # TsukubaRmdBP

-TsukubaRmdBP help you write MT or DT in Tsukuba Univ.
-Biological Program.
+TsukubaRmdBP help you write Master or Doctor Thesis in Tsukuba Univ.
+Doctoral Program in Biology.

 ## Installation

-You can install the released version of TsukubaRmdBP from
+You can install the TsukubaRmdBP from

 ``` r
 remotes::install_github("6W3N/TsukubaRmdBP")
 ```

-## Use template
+## How to use the template

 1. Open RStudio.
 2. Type and run `remotes::install_github("6W3N/TsukubaRmdBP")` in Console.